ambitiousworld1/solana_starter/README.md

 # Solana Starter Project

-This repository contains the implementation of the **1st assignment** for the Q3 2025 Builder Program.
+A Solana Starter project for Q3 2025 Builder Program that demonstrates creating, minting, and transferring SPL tokens and NFTs using TypeScript, UMI, and Metaplex libraries.

-## ✅ Completed Files in Assignment 1
+## ✅ Completed Files

 The following TypeScript files were completed as part of Assignment 1: